Find resources about changes to Access to Work and how you can share your experience with us.

 - The Public Accounts Committee and National Audit Office (NAO) have launched an inquiry into the Access to Work Scheme and some of the ongoing issues that users are facing.

-- If you would prefer to submit your experience to Graeae to inform our response, you can do that via our Google Form.
+- If you would like to submit your experience to Graeae to inform our campaign, you can do that via our Google Form.

 - If the Google Form is not accessible to you, please email vicky@graeae.org.